 Your son will soon embark on his Year 8 Outdoor Education experience at Scotts Creek.
-A major focus of the Year 8 Outdoor Education Program is the balance between environmental education, personal development and adventure.
-Students take part in a 2-night kayak expedition aimed at developing specific skills in kayaking, leadership, navigation, camp craft and water safety.
+A major focus of the Year 8 Outdoor Education Program is the balance between environmental education, personal development, and adventure.

+Students take part in a 2-night kayak expedition aimed at developing skills in leadership, teamwork, kayaking, navigation, camp craft and water safety.
 The program promotes a spirit of adventure and discovery.
-The boys will also experience climbing on the adventure high ropes course and the opportunity to complete the Big Wall and Jurassic Journey team challenges.
+The boys will also experience climbing on the adventure high ropes course and the opportunity to complete the Big Wall and various team challenges.
 Students will utilise their leadership skills, teamwork and safety principles learnt during the week to help each other achieve personal and group goals.